What Protections for Renters Exist in Montana Because of the Pandemic?

 - You have an immune system that is compromised, such as by chemotherapy.

-Also, if you meet the requirements of Gov. Bullock’s directive, then you are also protected from utility shutoffs and late fees.
+Also, if you meet the requirements of the Governor’s directive, then you are also protected from utility shutoffs and late fees.
 Utilities covered include gas, water, electric, sewage, phone and internet.
 If you’re behind on any utilities, it’s a good idea to contact your utility company to let them know that you meet the requirements.
-You’ll still have to pay for your utility usage, but Gov. Bullock’s directive gives you more time to pay.
+You’ll still have to pay for your utility usage, but the Governor’s directive gives you more time to pay.

 3. The federal CARES Act